How to Get a $5,000 Loan

 State law is the strongest protection a borrower has.
 The table below covers key states where lending limits are either notably strict or notably permissive.

 If a lender is incorporated in a state with permissive rules but you live in New Jersey or Arkansas, your state's law may still govern the contract.
-Knowing your state's ceiling gives you the power to reject an illegal offer on the spot.
+Knowing your state's ceiling lets you reject an illegal offer on the spot.
+If you're unsure where to look, a nonprofit credit counseling agency (members of the NFCC) can often help you verify applicable limits at no cost.

 VantageScore and FICO sometimes differ by 20 to 30 points for the same borrower.
 Lenders predominantly use FICO for underwriting decisions.
 Know which score you're looking at.